Non-abelian Hodge theory for algebraic curves in characteristic p: The non-abelian Hodge theory

 \section{The non-abelian Hodge theory}

 Let $\Loc_{G}$ (or $\Loc$ for brevity) be the moduli space of $G$-local systems on the curve $C$.
 The natural map $\Loc_{G}\to \Bun_G$ can be regarded as a deformation of the map $\pi:T^*\Bun_{G}\to \Bun_{G}$.
 On the other hand, $T^*\Bun_G$ is just the moduli of Higgs field $\on{Higgs}_G$ and there is the Hitchin fibration $h:\on{Higgs}_G\to B$.
-In this section, we show that in the case $\on{char} k=p>0$, there is also a deformation of the Hitchin fibration $h$.
-More precisely, we will construct the $p$-Hitchin map $h_p:\Loc_{G}\to B'$, which is a reminiscence of the classical Hitchin map in many aspects.
-In particular, we prove the non-abelian Hodge theory for $C$, which among other things, implies that \'{e}tale locally on $B'$, $h_p$ is the ``same" as $h':\Hg'_G\to B'$.
-For some general discussions of local systems on a smooth variety, we refer to Appendix \ref{A}.
+In this section, we show that in the case $\on{char} k=p>0$, there is the $p$-Hitchin map $h_p:\Loc_{G}\to B'$, which is reminiscent of the classical Hitchin map in many aspects.
+In particular, we prove the non-abelian Hodge theory for $C$, which among other things, implies that \'{e}tale locally on $B'$, $h_p$ is isomorphic to $h':\Hg'_G\to B'$.
+For general discussions of local systems on a smooth variety, we refer to Appendix \ref{A}.